 Facebook Audience Network Accounts for Small Share of Facebook Spend

 Facebook’s Audience Network represents a way for advertisers to extend their reach past Facebook and Instagram.
 The numbers below exclude Instagram, however.
-That said, the Facebook Audience Network only accounted for 1.5% of ad spend in Q2 2018.
+That said, the Facebook Audience Network only accounted for 1.5% of Facebook ad spending in Q2 2018.